marcdejesus/TymeLyne/README.md

    - Copy and paste the entire SQL script from `frontend/src/services/supabase.sql`
    - Click "Run" to execute the script
    - This script creates tables, functions, and sets up Row Level Security (RLS) policies
+   - **Use your admin account when executing this script** - regular users don't have permission to create tables or modify RLS policies

-6. **Row Level Security (RLS) Policies**
-   - The SQL script sets up the following RLS policies:
+6. **Row Level Security (RLS) Policies and RPC Functions** The SQL script creates the following important components:

-     - Users can view any profile
+   - **Profiles Table**: Stores user profile information
-     - Users can insert their own profile (with `auth.uid() = id`)
+   - **RLS Policies for Profiles**:
-     - Users can update their own profile (with `auth.uid() = id`)
+     - Users can view/edit their own profile
+     - Admins can view/edit all profiles

+   - **Avatars Storage Bucket**: For storing user profile images
+   - **RLS Policies for Storage**:
-     - The avatars storage bucket allows public access for viewing
+     - Public access for viewing avatars
+     - Authenticated users can upload to avatars bucket
-     - Users can only upload avatars to their own folder
+     - Users can update/delete only their own avatars
+     - Admins can manage all avatars

+   - **RPC Functions to Bypass RLS**:
+     - `setup_database()`: Master function that sets up everything
+     - `update_profile()`: Update user profile details
+     - `update_avatar_url()`: Update just the avatar URL
+     - `make_user_admin()`: Promote a user to admin
+     - `create_bucket()`: Create a storage bucket

+   These functions use `SECURITY DEFINER` to bypass RLS policies, allowing operations that would otherwise be blocked due to permissions.

 7. Get your JWT secret for authentication:
    - Go to Settings > API > JWT Settings